 PROPERTY NAME NUMBER OF VOUCHERS TO BE PROJECT-BASED RAD?
-DESCRIPTION OF PROJECT Valencia Grove Phase II 103 Yes Faircloth to RAD, New Construction Planned Total Vouchers to be Newly Project-Based 103 iv.
+DESCRIPTION OF PROJECT Valencia Grove Phase II 103 Yes Restore-Rebuild, New Construction Planned Total Vouchers to be Newly Project-Based 103 iv.
 Planned Existing Project-Based Vouchers

-\In a previous Plan, HACSB committed eight project-based vouchers to Valencia Grove Phase II, however, the development will now be converted through Faircloth to RAD.
+In a previous Plan, HACSB committed eight project-based vouchers to Valencia Grove Phase II, however, the development will now be converted through Restore-Rebuild (formerly Faircloth to RAD).
+Since the timing of the Restore-Rebuild and RAD transaction for Valencia Grove Phase II is unknown at this time, we are listing these 103 units here to account for all possible scenarios.

-This table shows the project-based vouchers, including Rental Assistance Demonstration (RAD) project-based vouchers, anticipated to be in place at the end of FYE 2025.
-This table includes project-based vouchers that have been awarded (committed) or are leased/issued.
+See Appendix C. for list of the project-based vouchers, including Rental Assistance Demonstration (RAD) project-based vouchers and non-MTW vouchers, anticipated to be in place at the end of FYE 2026.